Asylum2032/foresightinteractive/pages/scenarios/scenario_hub.md

   - image_path: /assets/images/image_green.png
     alt: "placeholder image 1"
     title: "Sleeping Leopard in a Paper Cage"
-    excerpt: "By 2032, Global power centres have unofficially divided the world into spheres of influence and increasingly acknowledge the special importance of transit countries for maintaining boundaries.
+    excerpt: "By 2032, global power centres have unofficially divided the world into spheres of influence and increasingly acknowledge the special importance of transit countries for maintaining boundaries.
 Economic development in transit countries is therefore supported by major power blocs with a focus on developing job opportunities and the living conditions of migrants in these countries.
 The relationship between people, their data and social institutions has shifted with the aim to give individuals control over their personal data.
 This development enhances the possibilities of data use in remote asylum application processing, but flawed algorithms and systemic exploits remain problematic.
 The increasing threat to livelihoods due to climate change remains unresolved."
     url: /scenarios/green
     btn_label: "Read More"
     btn_class: "btn--primary"